duongphuhiep/blog1/content/posts/how-did-i-build-this-blog/index.md

 ## Hidden screens

-There is some hidden "screen" in my blog.
+There are some hidden "screens" in my blog.
 They are called "taxonomies"

 * [tags list](/tags)
 * [categories list](/categories)